lucasvsr/blackbox-themes/README.md

-# blackbox-theme: A BlackBox theme manager
+# blackbox-theme: A BlackBox's theme repo
 Use this repo as theme-chooser and make your BlackBox Terminal more awesome!

 ## Prerequisites